nihal1907010/Shopiround/README.md

 ## Search for products and add them to cart
 After successfull login, user can search for any product.
 The application will show the searched product from multiple shops in an order of minimum distance from user to shop.
-After selecting product from prefarable shop, user will add them to cart.
+After selecting product with quantity from prefarable shop, user will add them to cart.